-One extreme form of hate speech is incitement to genocide.
 One of the many effects of words is not only to cause psychological harm, but they can also directly or indirectly incite physical violence.
-Empirical studies suggest that propaganda before and during armed conflicts is likely to have deteriorating effects on society, as it may lead to the vilification of certain groups and even encourage violence against them.
-The history of hate propaganda and violent speech in international conflicts begins with the Nuremberg Trials of German Major War Criminals in 1946.
+Empirical studies suggest that propaganda before and during armed conflicts is likely to have deteriorating effects on society, as it may lead to the vilification of certain groups and even

+51 Manfred Nowak, U.N.
+Covenant On Civil And Political Rights - CCPR COMMENTARY 205, at 472-3 encourage violence against them.54 The history of hate propaganda and violent speech in international conflicts begins with the Nuremberg Trials of German Major War Criminals in 1946.55

-&lt;sup>52 Human Rights Committee, General Comment No. 11: Prohibition of propaganda for war and inciting national, racial or religious hatred, at 1 (July 29, 1983).
+52 Human Rights Committee, General Comment No. 11: Prohibition of propaganda for war and inciting national, racial or religious hatred, at 1 (July 29, 1983).

-&lt;sup>53 Faurisson v.
+53 Faurisson v.
 France, CCPR/C/58/D/550/1993, Judgement, 9.6 (Nov.
 8 1996).